Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What property type will give the best return in Seoul over 5 years as of 2026?

-As of early 2026, apartments in high-liquidity districts are expected to give the best total return over 5 years in Seoul, combining solid capital appreciation with reasonable rental demand.
+As of early 2026, apartments in Seoul's high-demand, high-liquidity districts are expected to deliver the best total return over the next 5 years among all common residential property types.

 How will new infrastructure projects affect property prices in Seoul over 5 years?